 - End-User: A user who does not have access to the Google Admin console but uses Google Workspace.

-But what happens when a user is suspended?
+But what happens to a suspended user?
 When you suspend a user, you'll want to reclaim their assigned license so you can reassign the license to another user.
-It is a good idea to create a workflow plan for both assigning and reclaiming licenses.
+Creating a workflow plan for assigning and reclaiming licenses is a good idea.

 Note: Some licensing methods are only useful for initial license assignment, not reclaiming licenses.
 Take a look at the Methods of Assigning Licenses section below.